johan-sports/pyheatshrink/README.rst

     >>> with heatshrink.open('data.bin', mode='wb') as fp:
     ...     fp.write("Is there anybody in there?")

-You can also use `EncodedFile` directly:
+You can also use :code:`EncodedFile` directly:

 ::